 In the absence of the Moderator the Chair of the Trustees Ministry shall serve as Chair.

-SECRETARY OF COUNCIL
+SECRETARY OF church COUNCIL

 The Secretary is not a voting member of the Church Council.
 The Council Secretary is the Office Administrator of the church and abides by the job description set forth for that position.